 Ensure that your complaint reaches the right person or organization.

-- In case of goods, your complaint should first go to the seller.
+- In the case of goods, your complaint should first go to the seller.
 If you do not get a response, complain to the manufacturer enclosing a copy of the earlier complaint.
 If the manufacturer does not respond, write to the manufacturers’ cells or representing organization enclosing a copy of the complaint made earlier.

 - In case of services, complain systematically right from the lowest to the highest officers.